Meet Coral Chell, a scientists studying and working to protect the awesome Coquerel’s sifaka.

 Grab your passport and get ready to go!
 Visit the three regions of Madagascar where the crowned sifaka, diademed sifaka, and collared brown lemur live.
 Educators or caregivers: Age 6 and up LEMUR LEARNING ACTIVITY Passport to Madagascar Grab your passport and get ready to go.…

-Hello, I’m an eastern lesser bamboo lemur (Hapalemur griseus).
-I live in Madagascar and I like to eat bamboo!
-Would you like to color in a drawing of me?
-Learn more about this lovely lemur from the Duke Lemur Center: https://lemur.duke.edu/discover/meet-the-lemurs/eastern-lesser-bamboo-lemur *Mongabay Kids is not…
+Hello, I’m an eastern lesser bamboo lemur (scientific name: Hapalemur griseus).
+I live in Madagascar and I like to eat … you guessed it: bamboo!
+More learning resources Duke Lemur Center: Learn more the eastern lesser bamboo lemur *Mongabay Kids is not responsible for content…

 Seheno Corduant-Andriantsaralaza is a conservation biologist with a passion for protecting the biodiversity of Madagascar.
 Today, Seheno shares what she’s learned from her research about Madagascar’s mighty baobab trees!